Post-Master’s Certificate in Community Information

 1. Deliver community-embedded services responsive to the needs of diverse communities.

-2. Utilize technologies to meet changing community information needs.
+2. Utilize information and communication technology to meet changing community needs.

 3. Facilitate the access and use of community-based resources.